Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Prof. Mikhail Lifshits for providing useful feedback.
 IA and AS were supported by RSF grant N\textsuperscript{\underline{o}}21-11-00047.
+AT was supported by Cornell University, jointly via the Center for Data Science for Enterprise and Society, the College of Engineering, and the Ann S. Bowers College of Computing and Information Science.
 VB was supported by an ETH Zürich Postdoctoral Fellowship.
 We further acknowledge support from Huawei Research and Development.